ronaldoussoren/pyobjc/docs/metadata/manual.rst

    The value of *typeId* is :data:`None` for tollfree bridged types, and the result of the "GetTypeID" function for the type for other types.

-   Returns the class object for the registerd type.
+   Returns the class object for the registered type.

 .. function:: createOpaquePointerType(name, typestr, doc)